yadavnikhil17102004/Face_Tracker/README.md

 4. Draws rectangles around detected faces
 5. Displays the processed frame with face counts and FPS

+### Head Pose Estimation
+The application uses a simplified approach to estimate head pose using OpenCV only:

+1. Facial landmarks are estimated based on face geometry detected by OpenCV's face detector
+2. Six key points (nose tip, chin, eye corners, mouth corners) are approximated from the face rectangle
+3. The solvePnP algorithm from OpenCV calculates rotation and translation vectors
+4. These vectors are converted to Euler angles (pitch, yaw, roll)
+5. The application determines if a face is looking at the camera based on angle thresholds
+6. Visual indicators show the head's orientation with 3D axes and angle values

 ### Eye Detection (Advanced Version)
 The advanced version also uses a Haar Cascade classifier specifically trained for eye detection.
 For each detected face:
 1. A region of interest (ROI) is extracted from the face area